szabgab/slides/python/modules.md

 {i: PYTHONPATH}
 {i: .pth}

+{aside}
+There are several steps Python does when it searches for the location of a file to be imported, but the most important one is what we see on the next page in sys.path.
+{/aside}

 1. The directory where the main script is located.
 1. The directories listed in PYTHONPATH environment variable.
 1. Directories of standard libraries.